sujithvn/storeBackend/README.md

-# svnMERNstore Backend
+## storeBackend (part of svnMERNstore)

+This is the backend application for svnMERNstore and is built using Node, Express, MongoDB with Restful API.
-Node Express MongoDB backend with Restful API for svnMERNstore works along with github.com/sujithvn/storeFrontend
+It works along with github.com/sujithvn/storeFrontend

 ~ WIP ~